Nistar-class diving support vessel: Design

 These ships will be able to perform carry out submarine rescue, deep sea diving operations along with search and rescue missions, sustained patrolling and helicopter operations at the sea.

 The ships will be fitted with Dynamic Positioning System (DP-II) to automatically maintain its position and heading during underwater operations in harsh conditions.
 Other equipment also includes a six-person Decompression Chamber; a Submersible Decompression Chamber (SDC), or Diving Bell, which is launched through a moon pool for diver safety; and a Self-Propelled Hyperbaric Lifeboat (SPHL).
-Diving vessel carried by the ships include two Observation-class Remotely Operated Vehicles (OROVs) and a Deep Submergence Rescue Vehicle (DSRV) along with a helipad.
-The ships are also equipped with side-scan sonar and 15-tonne subsea crane.
+The vessels will act as mother ships for two Observation-class Remotely Operated Vehicles (OROVs) and a Deep Submergence Rescue Vehicle (DSRV) and will be equipped with a helipad.
+The ships also feature with side-scan sonar and a 15-tonne subsea crane.

 Construction

 HSL started the construction activities months after signing the deal.
 The beleaguered shipyard won this project on a nomination basis to bolster its financial position.
 The first ship (Yard-11190) was laid down on 28 December 2019, a year after signing the deal whilst the keel of the second ship (Yard-11191) was laid down three months later on 23 March 2020.

 The contract obligated the shipyard to deliver the ships within 36 months from signing the deal but there has been considerably delays owing to the COVID-19 pandemic and subsequent lock down in India.
 Both the ships were concurrently launched on 22 September 2022.

 A minimum delay of a year was expected with the first ship, which is expected to be delivered in July 2023 while the second ship will be delivered six months later, around January 2024.
 Owing to this delay, the Indian Navy has released a Request for Information (RFI) to lease a mother ship to operate their deep-submergence rescue vehicle (DSRV).

 The ship will have at least 80% indigenous content contributing significantly to the Atmanirbhar Bharat mission of the Government of India and further bolstered the Indian economy.
-In addition, the steel used the their construction has been wholly manufactured by SAIL.
+In addition, the steel used in their construction has been wholly manufactured by SAIL.

 As of December 2022, 46% of the physical construction has been complete on both the ships with deliveries expected to be completed by 2024.

 On 27 May 2024, Nistar completed its maiden sea trials.
 The trials included assessment of the ship's maneuverability, propulsion systems, and onboard equipment.
 Between 24 March and 12 April 2025, the air/mix gas diving system trials of the ship was completed which included unmanned and manned dives at varying depths as well as trials of its Observation-class Remotely Operated Vehicle (OROV).
 This will be followed by "saturation diving trials".

 HSL delivered INS Nistar, with an indigenous content of 80%, to Indian Navy on 8 July 2025.
 The ship, nicknamed as "Guardian of the Deep", was commissioned into the Eastern Naval Command on 18 July 2025.

+The second vessel, Nipun, was delivered to the Indian Navy on 30 July 2026 at Visakhapatnam.